 The Fair Labor Standards Act (FLSA) requires that most workers be paid “at a rate not less than one and one-half times the [employee’s] regular rate” of pay for work in excess of 40 hours in any workweek.

-School bus drivers are not “professionals” as that term is defined under the FLSA.
-That means unlike many teachers, school bus drivers are entitled to overtime pay.
+Bus drivers are not “professionals” as that term is defined under the FLSA.
+That means unlike many teachers, these drivers are entitled to overtime pay.
 Yet many school districts and bus companies think bus drivers are exempt.

 Because the FLSA requires the employer to pay a worker’s legal fees if the worker wins a lawsuit, it becomes even more important for school districts and bus drivers to understand their rights and obligations under the Fair Labor Standards Act.